cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 # Additional resources

-The `sys.mnd` is integrated into the compiler and as such is available both to the command-line compiler and to the web application.
-The current version of teh file can be found [here](/mindcode/src/main/resources/library/sys.mnd).
+The `sys.mnd` is integrated into the compiler and as such is available to both the command-line compiler and the web application.
+The current version of the file can be found [here](/mindcode/src/main/resources/library/sys.mnd).

 ---